SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

 ### Recent News
 -----

+* [Rethinking Fault Tolerance: Abstractions, Guarantees, and Performance!]() invited for a talk at ETH Zurich, 06-18-2025.

 * [Real Life is Uncertain.
-Consensus Should Be Too!]() is accepted to appear in the proceedings of HotOS'25
+Consensus Should Be Too!](https://sigops.org/s/conferences/hotos/2025/papers/hotos25-69.pdf) is accepted to appear in the proceedings of HotOS'25

 * [SkyStore: Cost-Optimized Object Storage Across Regions and Clouds](https://arxiv.org/pdf/2502.20818) is accepted to appear in the proceedings of VLDB'25